Sunday Supper is an Amazon Associate and may receive compensation for purchases made through affiliate links.

 For mine, I wanted to try making them more like the Starbucks ham and cheddar egg bites recipe.
 I tried ham instead of bacon, plus cheddar cheese.
 I had some grape tomatoes in the refrigerator that needed to be used, so I roasted those first, then added them to the ham and cheese bites.
 It was delicious!

-In a mini muffin tin, I made them into mini egg bites, with half regular cheese and egg and the other half my ham and cheese bites with tomatoes.
+In a mini muffin tin, I made them into minis, with half regular cheese and egg and the other half my ham and cheese bites with tomatoes.

 You can make this version, too!
 Substitute 2 slices of ham cut into small pieces for the bacon, and use coarsely shaved cheddar cheese.
 Try roasting grape tomatoes to add if you have them on hand!